AI-replica/AI-replica/Documentation/How-to-log-life.md

 # How to save all information from Anki software.

-Anki is a software for spaced repetition, where you place flash cards in a Q-A style for improve the learning.
+Anki is a software for spaced repetition, where you place flash cards in a QnA style for improve the learning.
 You can save the information by the follow instruction: https://docs.ankiweb.net/exporting.html

 # How to save your Zettelkasten and why